-5.2 Tributary Monitoring Activities
+1.18 Tributary Monitoring Activities

 A number of the tributaries to Lake George have been monitored every five years through the NYSDEC Rotating Integrated Basin Studies (RIBS) since the early 1990s.
 Similar monitoring was conducted on several of the tributaries prior to that.
 Results indicate that water quality, sediment, and the macroinvertebrate community are in generally good condition with no pollutant concentrations above the established guidance values, and no contaminants identified as parameter(s) of concern.
 Aquatic life is generally considered to be fully supported in monitored streams, with a balanced distribution of all expected species.
 Some replacement of sensitive ubiquitous species by more tolerant species was noted, although the community composition and nutrient biotic evaluation suggests low levels of nutrient enrichment.
-These tributaries are scheduled to be sampled again as part of the RIBS monitoring between 2018 and 2020.